Parquet flooring is traditionally a type of wood flooring made by laying wooden tiles in a pattern to create a variety of striking geometric designs.

 - Aged Parquet Flooring - Authentically aged parquet flooring gives you the benefits of a modern floor while the worn, soft edges provide the character and charm of an antique or reclaimed floor.

-This versatile and highly durable flooring type recreates the style and richness of a genuine wood-panelled floor but at a fraction of the cost.
-There is a wide range of styles, textures and tones to choose from and it’s very easy to lay.
+This versatile and highly durable modern flooring recreates the style and richness of a genuine wood-panelled floor, but at a fraction of the cost.
+You'll have a wide range of styles, textures and tones to choose from and it’s very easy to lay.

-Parquet luxury vinyl tiles are designed to replicate the experience of solid wood while providing practical benefits such as water resistance and ease of cleaning.
+Parquet luxury vinyl tiles replicate the experience of solid wood while providing practical benefits such as water resistance and ease of cleaning.
 That combination of durability and practicality, while maintaining a beautiful, textured appearance, makes it well suited to kitchen, dining room and hallway floors.

 Chevron parquet flooring is becoming extremely fashionable once again.
 It features a zig-zag pattern that is similar to herringbone but is more uniform.
 That regularity gives a simple and clean look that can help to make smaller rooms appear more spacious.

 - Vinyl - Rhinofloor Parquet Chevron Classic Caramel